Modern Slavery Statement

 Modern Slavery Statement 2021-2022

 Modern Slavery is a global and growing issue given the rapid rise of global migration.
-SPAR (UK) has a zero tolerance approach to Modern Slavery of any kind within our business and/or supply chain and all of us at SPAR (UK) have a responsibility to be alert to the risks of Modern Slavery no matter how small.
+SPAR (UK) has a zero-tolerance approach to Modern Slavery of any kind within our business and/or supply chain and we have a responsibility to be alert to the risks of Modern Slavery no matter how small.
 Our employees are expected to report their concerns and our management are expected to act upon them.
-We are committed to constantly reviewing, updating and improving our practices to ensure that we are tackling slavery and human trafficking issues.
+We are committed to constantly reviewing, updating, and improving our practices to ensure that we are tackling slavery and human trafficking issues.

 About our business

 SPAR (UK) has over 2,600 stores, comprising of independent retailers and company owned stores operated by 5 regional distribution wholesalers, with national activity managed by a central office function.
 This statement is supported by these 5 partners who source locally and by central office, who develop the SPAR branded food, drink, and non-food products.

 Our supply chains include the sourcing of materials principally related to the provision of food and drink, however, do include household goods, chemicals, and cosmetics.